This time last year we appeared on a local BBC radio station talking about the environmental impact of Halloween.

 When the doorbell rings

-If you can, try to hand out chocolate or sweets that aren’t wrapped in plastic or at least aim to cut back on the packing involved.
+If you can, try to hand out chocolate or sweets that aren’t wrapped in plastic or at least aim to cut back on the packaging involved.
 The majority of big brand offerings are unfortunately wrapped in plastic, sometimes several times over, meaning that we use millions of plastic bags and wrappers during Halloween.

 If you’re hell-bent (no pun intended) on buying Halloween costumes, accessories or decorations, aim to buy ones that you can reuse time and time again.